Co-op Tree Planting Program

 Step 4: Approval

 Forestry Division staff will review your planting site and tree selection.
+This includes calling Dig Safe to mark underground utilities.
 You will be contacted if the site does not meet planting requirements.

 Step 5: Planting